Sérgio Lomba

-Sérgio Miguel Lopes Lomba da Costa (born 11 August 1973), better known as Sérgio Lomba, is a Mozambican retired professional football player who played as a defender.
+Sérgio Miguel Lopes Lomba da Costa (born 11 August 1973), better known as Sérgio Lomba, is a Mozambican former professional football player who played as a defender.

 Club career

 Lomba is best known for his stints in the Primeira Liga with Gil Vicente and Moreirense.

 International career

-Lomba is a one-time international for the Mozambique national football team, scoring on his debut in a friendly 2–1 win over Malawi on 25 June 2006.
+Lomba was a one-time international for the Mozambique national team, scoring on his debut in a friendly 1–2 loss to Malawi on 25 June 2006.

 Personal life

 Lomba is maternal uncle of Pedro Neto, who is also a footballer.

+Career statistics

+International

+Scores and results list Mozambique's goal tally first, score column indicates score after each Lomba goal.